RL ROLAND LOPEZ

 @users = @account.users.order('LOWER(name)').limit(5)

-Using order and limit directly in SQL is far more efficient, avoiding unnecessary Ruby loops and object loads.
+order and limit in SQL skip the Ruby loop and the object loads.

 # app/models/user.rb